How to Spot Content Theft on Social Media and Elsewhere

 4. Large list of images from one source apparently you have to scroll down forever

-5. No attribution to artist or source, or something like “Images found at Flickr” with no links
+5. No attribution to artist or source, or something like “Images found on Pinterest” with no links

 6. Very broad description like “interesting images“, “fun stuff”, “cool art”, “creative design”